Matt Bevin: 2019 gubernatorial election

 On June 1, 2018, McConnell urged Bevin to run for reelection, and on January 25, 2019, Bevin announced that he would run for a second term, choosing State Senator Ralph Alvarado as his running mate over current Lieutenant Governor Jenean Hampton.
 Bevin was renominated by the Republican Party of Kentucky in a primary election on May 21, 2019, as its candidate for governor in 2019, while Kentucky's outgoing Attorney General Andy Beshear, son of Bevin's predecessor Steve Beshear, won the Democratic nomination.

 Bevin narrowly lost his re-election campaign to Beshear.
 Bevin refused to concede, citing what he called "irregularities" and referring to a "process"; court approval would be needed for a full recount, and Kentucky's election recount law does not appear to apply for gubernatorial elections.
 Bevin claimed, without evidence, that "thousands of absentee ballots that were illegally counted", people were "incorrectly turned away" at the polls, "a number of [voting] machines that didn't work properly", and ballots were stored in open boxes.
 Fellow Republican lawmakers in Kentucky expressed skepticism of Bevin's claims, and asked him to substantiate the claims or concede.

-On November 6, Bevin asked for a recanvass, which involves a review of votes rather than a recount; the recanvass took place on its scheduled date of November 14.
+On November 6, Bevin asked for a recanvass, which involves a review of votes rather than a recount; the recanvass took place on November 14.
 According to the Kentucky state constitution, a governor must be sworn in on the December 10 following the election.
 Kentucky's outgoing Secretary of State Alison Lundergan Grimes declared Beshear the winner.
-On November 6, Beshear hired J. Michael Brown to lead his transition team.
 Should a candidate contest the election results, the state legislature would determine the winner after hearing a report from a randomly selected 11-member committee from the House (8) and Senate (3).
 This process, which is enforced through the Goebel Election Law, has only been used once, during the 1899 Kentucky gubernatorial election.
-However, Kentucky Senate President Robert Stivers and other Republican members of the Kentucky state legislature expressed skepticism of Bevin's voter fraud claim and urged Bevin on November 7 to concede if the recanvass does not go in his favor.
-On November 11, 2019, Republican U.S. Senator Mitch McConnell announced that "all indications are" Beshear will be the next Governor of Kentucky.
-Bevin conceded the gubernatorial race on November 14, 2019.
+However, Kentucky Senate President Robert Stivers and other Republican members of the Kentucky state legislature expressed skepticism of Bevin's voter fraud claim and urged Bevin on November 7 to concede if the recanvass did not go in his favor.
+On November 11, 2019, Republican U.S. Senator Mitch McConnell announced that "all indications are" Beshear will be the next governor.
+Bevin conceded the race on November 14, 2019.